clover-network/clover-wallet/app/utils/clover-validator/README.md

 # Usage

-This is a short guide on how to use the `EnzymeValidator` within a component.
+This is a short guide on how to use the `CloverValidator` within a component.

 ### Steps:

-- Import the `EnzymeValidator` class.
+- Import the `CloverValidator` class.

 ### Code Example: